0xh3xa/algorithms/README.md

-# Algorithms and Data Structures
+# Algorithms

 [![Algorithms][alg-img]][rep-url] [![Data Structures][datastr-img]][rep-url]

-Algorithms and data structures' implementations in Java from the `Algorithms 4th edition` :book:
+Algorithms and data structures based on `Algorithms 4th edition` :book: by Robert Sedgewick and Kevin Wayne

 ## What is this course?